john-thuo1/AfriStories/README.md

 # AfriStories
 AfriStories is a platform that offers an immersive Virtual reality experience of stories that have graced the African past <br />
 and continuously shape its present and possibly its future.
-In so doing, we hope to imbue a generation of Africans to tell their own stories unapologetically<br /> authentic and preserve their cultures amongst generations to come, all while promoting Pan-Africanism!
+In so doing, we hope to imbue a generation of Africans to tell their own stories unapologetically authentic and preserve their cultures amongst generations to come, all while promoting Pan-Africanism!